AlbertoV5/meta-react-capstone/README.md

 1. Add more tests for navigation
 2. Improve design and fonts
-3. Add temporary Login form
+3. Add a temporary Login form

 ## Deployment